Ethnography of Japan

 The grasp of theory, method and problem achieved in this module builds on the foundational skills in anthropology attained in the first year, and will enable students' progression, in their following year of study, to an Advanced Ethnographic Study with a focus on Japan or connections between Japan and other regions, and/or to an Independent Study Project.

 - Week 3.
-Becoming Japanese: Education and The Discourse of IE (house)
+Becoming Japanese: Education, Apprenticeship, Identity

 - Week 5.
-Performing Gender and the Salaryman Doxa: Marriage and Sexlessness
+Masculinity and Femininity: the Salaryman Doxa, Sex, Marriage

 - Students enrol via the online Module Sign-Up system.